Our Team

 PhD Candidate

-Hannah is a first year PhD student.
+Hannah is a third year PhD student.
 She completed her undergraduate degree at Western in the Medical Sciences and Biology double major program.
 Her current project in Dr. Whitehead’s lab focuses on interrogating microglia activation phenotypes longitudinally following stroke and using extracellular vesicles released from microglia to discriminate post-stroke cognitive impairment.
 Apart from school, Hannah enjoys baking, running, and painting.

 Erica Kane